Mount Abu InfraRed Observatory

-The Mount Abu InfraRed Observatory (MIRO) is located near the town Mount Abu in the state of Rajasthan, India.
-The observatory is at an altitude of 1680 metres and is adjacent to Guru Shikhar, highest peak of the Aravalli Range.
-The 1.2 m infrared telescope at It is the first major facility in India specifically designed for ground-based, infrared observations of celestial objects.
-Further the low amount of precipitable water vapour (1–2 mm during winter) at Guru Shikhar makes it a good site for the infrared telescope observations.
+The Mount Abu InfraRed Observatory (MIRO) is an astronomical observatory located near Mount Abu in the state of Rajasthan, India.
+The observatory is at an altitude of 1680 metres and is adjacent to Guru Shikhar, the highest peak of the Aravalli Range.
+The observatory hosts a 1.2-metre infrared telescope.
+It is the first major facility in India specifically designed for ground-based, infrared observations of celestial objects.
+Further, the low amount of precipitable water vapour (1–2 mm during winter) at Guru Shikhar makes it a good site for infrared observations.
 The site has been found to be good (about 150 cloud free nights per year) for astronomical observations.

 Location

 The Observatory is located near Guru Shikhar, the highest peak of the Aravalli Range at an altitude of 1680 metres.
 Mount Abu is about 28 km from the Abu Road railway station and about 240 km from Ahmedabad.
 MIRO is operated by the Astronomy & Astrophysics Division of the Physical Research Laboratory, Ahmedabad.